duke8253/trafficserver/doc/developer-guide/api/functions/TSContScheduleOnPool.en.rst

 ===========

 Mostly the same as :func:`TSContSchedule`.
 Schedules :arg:`contp` on a random thread that belongs to :arg:`tp`.
-If thread type of the thread specified by thread affinity is the same as :arg:`tp`, the :arg:`contp` will be scheduled on the thread specified by thread affinity.
+If the type of the affinity thread is the same as :arg:`tp`, the :arg:`contp` will be scheduled on the affinity thread.
+Or if the type of the current thread is the same as :arg:`tp`, the :arg:`contp` will be scheduled on the current thread.

 The continuation is scheduled for a particular thread selected from a group of similar threads, as indicated by :arg:`tp`.